googleapis/cloud-debug-nodejs/README.md

 ## Configuration

-First, some configuration options can be specified through environment variables:

-* `GCLOUD_DEBUG_DISABLE` specifies whether to enable or disable the agent
-* `GCLOUD_DEBUG_LOGLEVEL` specifies the debug level
-* `GCLOUD_DEBUG_REPO_APP_PATH` specifies the path within your repository to the directory containing the `package.json` for your deployed application
-* `GAE_MODULE_NAME` specifies the service name of the deployed application
-* `GAE_MODULE_VERSION` specifies the version of the deployed application

-Next, see [the default configuration](config.js) for a list of possible configuration options.
+See [the default configuration](config.js) for a list of possible configuration options.
 These options can be passed to the agent through the object argument to the start command as shown below:
 ```
 require('@google/cloud-debug').start({logLevel: 2});
 ```

-Last, you can also provide configuration through a config file.
-You can start by copying the default config file and modifying it to suit your needs.
-The `GCLOUD_DIAGNOSTICS_CONFIG` environment variable should point to your configuration file.

-Note that configuration options specified through environment variables take precedence over options passed to the start command, which take precedence over options specified in a config file.

 ## Running on Google Cloud Platform